deviprasad80/hello-world/FAQ.md

 --------------------------------------------------------------------------------------------
 ## Q:How is VRF configured in Linux kernel?

-## A: VRF is configured though the CLI wrapper but eventually SONiC uses the linux NetLink calls
+**A**: VRF is configured though the CLI wrapper but eventually SONiC uses the linux NetLink calls

 ---------------------------------------------------------------------------------------------
 ## Q:Does VRF design support later versions of Linux Kernel 4.9?

-## A: Yes.
+**A**: Yes.
 VRF design supports later versions of Linux kernel.

 -------------------------------------------------------------------------------------------
 ## Q:How does SONiC support link aggregation?

-## A: SONiC supports link aggregation usig "teamd" container.
+**A**: SONiC supports link aggregation usig "teamd" container.
 SONiC uses [libteam!] (http://libteam.org/) as the LACP implementation.The configuration is stored in the configuration database.
 Please refer to the [configuration!] (https://github.com/Azure/SONiC/wiki/Configuration) samples here to configure the port-channels.

 -------------------------------------------------------------------------------------------
 ## Q:What is the main task of a daemon?

-## A: The main task of a daemon is to post device data to DB.
+**A**: The main task of a daemon is to post device data to DB.
 Currently, to fetch switch peripheral devices related data SONiC will directly access hardware through platform pluggins

 -------------------------------------------------------------------------------------------
 ## Q:What are the different types of PMON container daemons?

-## A: PMON container has the following daemons.
+**A**: PMON container has the following daemons.

 ```
    xcvrd for transceivers/SFPs